oddsdk/ts-odd/README.md

 }
 ```

-`redirectToLobby` takes two optional parameters, first one being the most important, the url that the lobby should redirect back to (the default is `location.href`).
+`redirectToLobby` takes an optional parameter, the url that the lobby should redirect back to (the default is `location.href`).

 ## Other functions